Nadine DixonIntegrative psychotherapist

 I hold online, video, phone or instant messaging sessions with clients via a secure online tele therapy service such as Zoom.

-I am a fully qualified and accredited integrative psychotherapist.
-I welcome all adults and young people to my practice.
-By encouraging a collaborative partnership between us, I wish to support you to feel better and help you lead a more fulfilling life.
+I am a UKCP registered integrative psychotherapist and HCPC registered art therapist.
+I welcome young people and adults to my practice.
+By encouraging a collaborative partnership between us, I wish to support you to feel better and help you lead a fulfilling life.

-Some of the areas I have worked with as a psychotherapist and counsellor include, though are not limited to:
+Some of the areas I work with include, though are not limited to:

-I offer both short-term and long-term therapy.
-My intentions are to help you develop self-compassion and encourage a sense of self-acceptance.
-I hope therapy with me will support you to feel calmer, less stressed and to make sense of your life.
+My intentions are to help foster self-compassion and encourage your sense of self-worth.
+I hope therapy with me will support you to feel calmer, less stressed and to make-meaning in your life.

-I work as a compassionate integrative psychotherapist.
-I’m mindful of and individually tailor a blend of therapeutic approaches.
-These include a humanistic, relational, person-centred, approach, which focuses on your strengths and offers a non-judgmental stance to support a stronger, healthier sense of self, understand your feelings and to help gain a sense of meaning in life.
-I also integrate a psychodynamic way of working, which focusses on early life experiences and the affect these may have on current adult life.
+I am a compassionate psychotherapist and am mindful to individually tailor a blend of therapy approaches to your needs.
+These approaches include drawing upon the therapy relationship, your strengths and beliefs, as well as offering a non-judgmental place to support a healthier sense of self, understand your feelings and to gain a sense of meaning in your life.

 OnlineI also provide my services online.